Edison-Wei/Edison-Wei/README.md

-# Hello
+# Welcome

-My name is Edison
+My name is Edison, I am currently attending Simon Fraser University majoring in Health Science but wanting to transfer into Computer Science program.